A 300MW/600MWh battery storage project in Kilmarnock, supporting the uptake of renewable power.

 For any questions, please contact the Kilmarnock South project team.

-Temporary construction compound at Midton of Balgay
+Temporary construction compound at Midton of Balgray

 The enabling works were completed in December 2023.
 This work involved the construction of passing places on the C53 and built a new entrance into the site.

-We also installed a temporary construction compound at Midton of Balgay and installed silt traps near Mugglesland Burn.
+We also installed a temporary construction compound at Midton of Balgray and installed silt traps near Mugglesland Burn.
 Finally we also erected temporary security fencing and CCTV cameras around the perimeter of the site.

 Aerial view of Kilmarnock South BESS